 2. Updated processing power

 Better processing power and graphics, specifically 4K, is a must, according to David McQueen, research director of handsets and devices at ABI Research.
-Since it's been so long since the Mac Mini has been released, the device will be extremely difficult—if even possible—to upgrade, said McQueen.
-A new device with increased computing power is necessary, and if 4K is supported, the Mac Mini might even be able to act as an alternative to the Apple TV.
+Since it's been so long since the Mac Mini has been updated, the device will be extremely difficult--if even possible--to upgrade, said McQueen.
+A new device with increased computing power and integrated graphics is necessary.
+And if 4K is supported, the Mac Mini might even be able to act as an alternative to the Apple TV.

 5. Mouse and keyboard

 While people love the portability and flexibility of the Mac Mini's size, they are on their own when it comes to obtaining a monitor, mouse, and keyboard.
 Consumers would likely love if Apple featured an accessory bundle with a new Mac Mini, said McQueen.
-A bundle would still probably be cheaper than a MacBook, and would give Mac Mini fans all the components they need to successfully use the device.
+A bundle would still have a lower price tag than a MacBook, and would give Mac Mini fans all the components they need to successfully use the device.

 - Five ways to make macOS more efficient on the go (free PDF) (TechRepublic)